produde969/scratch-ai-chatbot/README.md

 ```bash
 git clone https://github.com/produde969/scratch-vm-for-gemini-chatbot.git
 ```
-To run the application run the following prompts:
+To link the vm to the scratch-ai-chatbot, run the following prompts:

 ```bash
 cd scratch-vm-for-gemini-chatbot